GabrielSuvia/Console-simalted-bank/README.md

-Comand to initializer to app
+command to initialize the app
 java SimulateBank.java